+- Broom-finished concrete

-- Exposed aggregate (maximum aggregate size 3/4" diameter)
+- Exposed aggregate (maximum aggregate size /4" diameter)

 - Concrete paving stones

-- Stamped Concrete or coloured concrete.
+- Stamped concrete or coloured concrete.

 In all cases, the colour of concrete or pavers must be approved prior to application.
+(Colour to be approved and must be medium / dark tone, with no red or bright colours).